klaytn/web3klaytn/web3js-ext/README.md

 Web3.js Extension for Klaytn offers:

 - Drop-in replacement to `new Web3(...)` that supports both Ethereum and Klaytn transaction types involving AccountKey and TxTypes.
-- The `Web3` object holds wrappers to Klaytn-specific RPCs as in `web3.klay.blockNumber()`
+See [Modifications to the Web3 object](#modifications-to-the-web3-object) section for details

 ## Install